MekAkUActOR/RowHammer/Paper Review/S&P__2020__Are-We-Susceptible-to-Rowhammer-An-End-to-End-Methodology-for-Cloud-Provider.md

 ## Takeaways and questions

 - How did they use single-sided RowHammer to reverse engineer row adjacency?
 Generally, one should access to two different rows in a bank in a loop to cause a hammer, or the row buffer will back the value rather than access to the row.
 But accessing two different rows in a bank leads to an attribution challenge – is the flipped bit adjacent to aggressor #1 or aggressor #2?
+- Why did they say the **microarchitectural side-effects** happens *only when* the cache line is invalid?
+Why not if a cache line is in another state?